xiaoqiangkx/apue/README.md

 **2. What are the differences between parent and child process?**

 **Answer**:
-1. text segement is shared.
+* text segement is shared.
 Because of copy-on-write(COW) is used, they share the data space, stack and heap which is read-only.
 If one of them try to modify them, the child process get a copy.
-2. file buffer is shared.
+* file buffer is shared as described in **src/apue8_3buffer.cpp**
+* file table is copyed.
+The same __file offset__ let them append to the file.
+However we need to synchronization the process preventing write intermixly.
+We can close those descripters, too.
+* Real/Effective User/Group IDs, Process Group ID, CWD, File mask, Enviroment, resources limit.
+Shared memory segments.

+**Fail to fork**:The number of process exceeds the sytem limit.

+**When to use fork**: 1 Want to duplicate itself in order to process differentsection of code.
+2 Execute a different program.(fork + exec == spawn)

 **3. How to create and terminate a process?**

 **Answer**:
-1. Fork:
+1. Fork: call `fork` once, return twice.
+2. vfork: After we call `vfork`, the parent will not wake up until the child finish.
+They share the same space.
+3. exit/_Exit: whether they call handler and clean up stdio.
+4. terminate: closes all fds, release the memory.
+Process 1 `init` will be the parent of child who lost parent.
+The process is that, when a process terminate, the kernel will goes through all active processes to find their children and set thoses children parent to be 1.
+The kernel keep a small amout of information for every terminating process. `zombie` process is a terminated process whose parent forget to `wait` or `waitpid`.
+Because the parent of `zombie` will be closed.
+Init will close all its children which has a callback function to kill them.
+5. wait or waitpid: if process has no child process, -1 is returned. waitpid provide non-block way.

+**4. What is the race condition?
+How to cooperate between the parent and child process?**

+**Answer**:

+**Tips**: setbuf(stdout, NULL) to set unbuffered.

-**4. What are the interpreter files and system function?**
+**5. What are the interpreter files and system function?**

+**6. How to start a process?**

+**Answer**:
+1. exec do not replace the fork id, but replace all spaces-text, data, heap and stack segment with a brand new program from the disk.